 SEO writing is the process of planning, creating, and optimising content with the primary goal of ranking in search engines.
 Generate a list of content topics because you need to write content that your target customer needs, wants, and cares about to succeed with SEO and content marketing.
-You can read more about copywriting tips for conversion success here.
+You can read more about copywriting tips for conversion rate optimisation success here.

 Find questions that your target customer asks online, and answer those questions with your content.
 You can manually look for questions on sites like Reddit and Quora or to speed things up you can use a free tool called Answer The Public.

 Turn your topics into related keywords and outline content to match search intent.
 Look at the SERPs (Search Engine Results Pages) for each keyword as a guide, then write your comprehensive high-quality content with that search intent in mind.

 Specifically, make sure that your keyword appears in: